All You Need To Know About Marketing Attribution

 The consumer decision-making process is more complex than ever, and it is only getting more complex.
 The buyer journey can therefore be described as complex.
 The increasing number of touchpoints makes attribution more challenging as the number of touchpoints increases.

-Even though costs can be reduced with open source capabilities such as Google Analytics, Data Studio, and even combining your solution with open source content management systems like Drupal.
+Using open source tools like Google Analytics and Data Studio can cut costs.
+You can also save money by combining your system with open source content management systems.
+For example, you can use Drupal.
 Attribution still can be very expensive both in terms of people and outsourcing for skills you don’t have on your team.

-As for technology platforms, attribution measurement looks different throughout the different platforms if you use multiple channels, which is likely the case.
+As for technology platforms, attribution measurement looks different on each one.
+This is true if you use multiple channels, which is likely.
 For instance, Facebook measures differently compared to Google Analytics.
-Therefore, it is important to understand how attribution differs between channels to make better long-term decisions and achieve higher results.
+So, it is important to understand how attribution differs between channels.
+This will help you make better long-term decisions and get higher results.

 How to measure marketing attribution?